Muhammad Zaki

-Muhammad Zaki was a Sultan of Kano who reigned from 1582-1618.
+Muhammad Zaki was a Sultan of Kano who reigned from 1582 to 1618.

 Biography in the Kano Chronicle

 Below is a biography of Muhammad Muhammad Zaki from Palmer's 1908 English translation of the Kano Chronicle.

 The 27th Sarki was Mohamma Zaki, son of Kisoki.
 The name of his mother was Hausatu, the daughter of Tamma.
 When Mohamma became Sarki, Tamma came to live at Kano together with his men, the Kartukawa.
 In the time of Mohamma Zaki “Tchukana” and “Dirki” were begun.

 The Sarki's men kept saying to him, “Sarkin Kano, if you leave the Katsinawa alone, they will become masters of all Kano and you will have nothing to rule but a little.”

 The Sarki said, “I will conquer the Katsinawa if Allah wills.”

 At this time the Sarkin Kworarafa came to attack Kano.
 The people of Kano left the city and went to Daura, with the result that the Kworarafawa ate up the whole country and Kano became very weak.
 The men of Katsina kept on harrying Kano.
 If it had not been for the sake of the mallams in Kano, they would have entered and destroyed the city.

 There was a great famine which lasted 11 years.
 The Sarki called all his men and mallams together and said, “I have called you together to take counsel with me, How are we to stay this calamity?”

 Shehu Abubakr the Maghrebine said: “If you wish to repel the men of Katsina, I will give you something to do it with, but if you do repel them, you will never return to Kano.”